cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 - Default Interface Methods
   - From JAVA 8 :
-    - __A default method is a method defi ned within an interface with the default keyword in which a method body is provided.__
+    - __A default method is a method defined within an interface with the default keyword in which a method body is provided.__
-    - A default method within an interface defi nes an abstract method with a default implementation.In this manner, classes have the option to override the default method if they need to, but they are not required to do so.
+    - A default method within an interface defines an abstract method with a default implementation.In this manner, classes have the option to override the default method if they need to, but they are not required to do so.
 If the class doesn’t override the method, the default implementation will be used.
-In this manner, the method defi nition is concrete, not abstract.
+In this manner, the method definition is concrete, not abstract.
   - default interface method rules:
     1. __A default method may only be declared within an interface and not within a class or abstract class.__
     2. __A default method must be marked with the default keyword.
 If a method is marked as default, it must provide a method body.__